JanESchneider/JanESchneider/README.md

 - Dipole-approximation of dust grains using DDSCAT.

 ### My tools and (also other/private) projects:
-- **Season-Sim**: Very simple Python-based interactive tool to visualize the Earth's orbit around the Sun and how the seasons come to be.
+- **Season-Sim**: Very simple Python-based interactive tool to visualize the Earth's orbit around the Sun and how the seasons come to be
-- **FilaFlows**: Python-package from my Master's thesis work focusing on tools in massive star-formation and filamentary accretion flows (currently outdated).